dbCodeLab/pastProjects/README.md

-# Software Rendering
+# Software Rendering Projects
-C/C++ implementation of 2.5d engines
+C/C++ implementation of 2.5d engines using raycasting and portal rendering